lllyasviel/Fooocus/readme.md

 After Fooocus 2.1.60, you will also have `run_anime.bat` and `run_realistic.bat`.
 They are different model presets (and require different models, but they will be automatically downloaded).
 [Check here for more details](https://github.com/lllyasviel/Fooocus/discussions/679).

+After Fooocus 2.3.0 you can also switch presets directly in the browser.
+Keep in mind to add these arguments if you want to change the default behavior:
+* Use `--disable-preset-selection` to disable preset selection in the browser.
+* Use `--always-download-new-model` to download missing models on preset switch.
+Default is fallback to `previous_default_models` defined in the corresponding preset, also see terminal output.

 ![image](https://github.com/lllyasviel/Fooocus/assets/19834515/d386f817-4bd7-490c-ad89-c1e228c23447)

 If you already have these files, you can copy them to the above locations to speed up installation.